 Note: For virus culture, it is important to keep blood samples cooled or frozen to preserve the viability of the virus during transport from the patient to the laboratory.

 - Culture: Virus isolation in cell culture is difficult and is not the commonly used method in diagnostic laboratories because it is a demanding procedure (both in terms of infrastructure and technical expertise).
-Virus may be recovered from serum, plasma and peripheral blood mononuclear cells.
-Inoculation of a mosquito cell line with patient serum, coupled with nucleic acid assays to identify the recovered virus is commonly used approach in the research lab.
+Virus may be recovered from serum, plasma, and peripheral blood mononuclear cells.
+Inoculation of a mosquito cell line with patient serum, coupled with nucleic acid assays to identify the recovered virus is a commonly used approach in the research lab.

-- Serological Test: Serological tests are the mainstay in the diagnosis of viral infections.
+Serological test: Serological tests are the mainstay in the diagnosis of viral infections.

-- Detection of Viral Antigen:
+- Detection of viral antigen:

 - NS1 ELISA based antigen assay is commercially available

-- NS1 assay may also be useful for differential diagnostics between flaviviruses because of the specificity of the assay
+- NS1 assay may also be useful for differential diagnostics between flaviviruses because of the specificity of the assay.

-- Useful for the diagnosis of primary Dengue infection and in distinguishing dengue from other flavivirus infections.
+- Useful for the diagnosis of primary dengue infection and in distinguishing dengue from other flavivirus infections.

 - IgM antibodies are detectable in 99% of patients by day 10 after the onset of illness.